 For decades, immigrants have driven the economy of the United States.
 Some figures prove it.
-A report by the New American Economy found that in 2011 28 percent of new small businesses were run by immigrants.
+A report by the New American Economy found that in 2017, about 3.2 million immigrants ran their own businesses, making up one in every five entrepreneurs in the country.

 However, it’s not impossible, and there are financing opportunities for immigrants to turn their American dream into a reality.
 There are organizations and companies that understand the challenges associated with being an immigrant entrepreneur in the US.
 They are aware of their potential, so they are willing and excited to work with them.